seancorfield/depstar/README.md

 If you want to be able to use `java -jar` to run your uberjar, you'll need to specify the main class (namespace) in the uberjar and you'll probably want to AOT compile your main namespace.
 See the sections below for more information about both of those.

-If you want to see all of the files that are being copied into the JAR file, add `-v` or `--verbose` before or after the JAR filename.
+If you want to see all of the files that are being copied into the JAR file, add `:verbose true` after the JAR filename.

 ## Classpath